About

-Phil England has beenĀ producing independent broadcasts about climate change under the Climate Radio umbrella title since 2003.
-The programmes are made for the award-winning community arts station Resonance104.4fm in central London and rebroadcast by a network of community radio stations in the UK, Ireland, Germany and the United States via A-Infos Radio Project and The Pacifica Network in the US through their Audioport facility.
-The programmes are also available through The Ecologist and Indymedia.
+Climate Radio programmes were produced by independent journalist Phil England for the award-winning community arts station ResonanceFM and rebroadcast by a network of community radio stations in the UK, Ireland, Germany and the United States via A-Infos Radio Project and The Pacifica Network in the US through their Audioport facility.
+The programmes were also made shared with The Ecologist, New Internationalist and Indymedia.

-You can read what others have been saying about Climate Radio on our Testimonials page.
+You can read what others said about Climate Radio on our Testimonials page.

 Comment moderation